PinkLillies/PinkLillies.github.io/Django/Basics.md

 `code .`

 Every new project needs to have at least one app.
-To create a new app called hello:
+To create a new app called flights:

 ```django
 python manage.py startapp flights